 Many of the digital photography tips are good for film cameras too.
 Now, just about everyone has a camera phone, point and shoot camera or a digital SLR (digital single lens reflex camera).
 I've taken my share of blurry photos, underexposed photos and some photos with bad photo composition.
 I am going to guess that maybe you have too.

 You're going to find the answers to your questions and then some extra gems that will surprise you and help you shoot like a pro.
 So look around.
-The Digital Photo Tips site is for your use.
+The Digital Photograph Tips site is for your continuous use.
 Keep your camera with you at all times.
-Develop a child like curiosity.
+Develop a childlike curiosity.
 Take a lot of photos.
 With digital photography, you can always delete the bad photos.
 It doesn't cost you a thing.
 Experience is the greatest teacher of all.